 Rules for the Mississippi River Corridor Critical Area were published on December 27, 2016.
 These rules replaced an Executive Order that guided development in the corridor from 1976 to 2016.
-The DNR is coordinating with the Metropolitan Council to implement the new rules through locally adopted plans and ordinances.
+The new rules will be implemented through local government MRCCA plans and ordinances.
 Implementation will be phased in over the next five years, first with updates to local government MRCCA plans and then with updates to their MRCCA ordinances.
-Until local governments update their MRCCA ordinances to comply with the new rules, their existing MRCCA ordinances and districts will remain in effect.
-Citizens should contact their local government to find out what applies to their property.
+Until local governments update their MRCCA ordinances, their existing MRCCA ordinances and districts remain as the controlling development regulation.
+Citizens should contact their local government to find out what regulations apply to their property.